Qumulo/docs/hardware-guide/supermicro-a-plus-asg-2015s-e1cr24l/racking-nodes.md

 ## To Remove the Chassis
-The {{site.sm2015s}} node chassis rest on the inner rail lip of the left and right rails.
+The {{site.sm2015s}} node chassis rests on the inner rail lip of the left and right rails.
 Two thumb screws secure the chassis to the server rack.

 1. Disconnect any cables from the chassis.